 Are you thinking of leasing solar panels?
 Please think again before you do.

 The price of solar panels has decreased radically in the past decade, but they can still be costly.
-If you lease solar panels, you don’t pay for installation.
+If you lease solar panels, you don’t pay 100% up front for installation.
 For some people, this makes it seem like they’re getting the system for nothing.
 So, why shouldn’t you lease solar panels?

 For starters, nothing is free!
 But more importantly, you won’t own the solar panels and they won’t be part of your homeownership, nor your personal assets.
 Sure, you won’t pay as much for the solar system upfront.
 But you’ll pay the leasing company a monthly fee for decades, and will end up paying more in the long run for many reasons.